lneves12/frontend-challenge/systems-ui/README.md

 ### Run tests
 1. yarn test

-## Explanation of some taken Options
+## Explanation of some options taken
 ### Configuration

 This project started as a create react app.
 I ended up ejecting the react app configuration because I needed some custom